 Nina TAYLOR: I am not sure if I can deliver on that in this moment.
 It is a pity it was a bit of a fact-free zone, but in any case, why am I grieving?
-I am grieving because the coalition quietly released their new renewable energy policy, but the only problem is it is anti-renewables - who knew - and an anti-investment plan.
+I am grieving because the coalition quietly released their new renewable energy policy -

+Nina TAYLOR: Ooooh!
+But the only problem is it is anti-renewables - who knew? - and an antiinvestment plan.
 I grieve for the state of Victoria if they are ever able to implement that plan.
-We know they have form in this space, and I am going to speak to that a little bit and what the consequences would be.
+We know they have form in this space, and I am going to speak to that a little bit and what would be the consequences.
 I am going to unpack it in a very detailed way, don't you worry.
 We have got a little bit of time on our hands to do this.